deadbits/Analyst-CaseFile/README.txt

 Hopefully this will be useful to some people while performing investigations and attempting to get a good graph or visualization of what happened during the course of events.
-I'll be expanded on this overtime and I'm definitely open to feedback and suggestions.
+I'll be expanding on this overtime and I'm definitely open to feedback and suggestions.
 Feel free to send in Git commits or shoot me an email if you think anything else should be added.